Employed as a PSW in Ontario

 HSCPOA’s best advice for PSWs who are only eligible through Path 2 is to become registered before December 1, 2027.

-After December 1, 2027, once Path 2 has closed, a PSW educated in Ontario before July 1, 2014, would be required to go back to school to qualify for registration with HSCPOA under Path 1: Ontario PSW Education.
-Those who completed a 600-hour personal support services education program outside Ontario in Canada, not eligible for the Labour Mobility registration pathway, or those internationally educated, can apply to undergo a Competency Assessment.
+After December 1, 2027, once Path 2 has closed, a PSW educated in Ontario before July 1, 2014, must go back to school to qualify for registration with HSCPOA under Path 1: Ontario PSW Education.
+Applicants who completed a 600-hour personal support services education program outside Ontario in Canada, who are not eligible for HSCPOA’s Labour Mobility registration pathway, or those internationally educated, can apply through Path 4: Competency Assessment.

 Documentation Requirements: